 Moorefield Station Sharks Become One

-Computer Immersion Schools
+Computer Science Immersion Elementary Schools

 In Virginia and across the nation, employers struggle to fill computer programming jobs.
 Meanwhile, our nation and world face substantial problems relating to topics such as economic growth, health, education, and the environment.
 One of the many challenges relating to successfully addressing these problems is the scarcity of individuals with strong computer programming skills and knowledge.